kip218/CTF-writeups/16-bit-AES/readme.md

 ![](image2.png)

 If I give it the correctly encrypted ciphertext, it will give me the flag.
-To do this I'll have to somehow figure out what key the server is using for encryption.
+To do this I'll have to somehow figure out the key that the server is using for encryption.

 ### Challenge solution
 Although this first step of leaking the padding scheme wasn't really necessary to solve the challenge, I decided to do it anyway.
+The more I know about the challenge, the better.
 Since the server is using AES-128 in ECB mode, the encryption is deterministic.
 If I give it the same plaintext block, it will always respond with the same ciphertext.
 This means that I can bruteforce the padding one character at a time.
 For example, if I send the following plaintext which consists of 15 'A's:
 ```
 AAAAAAAAAAAAAAA